-“No they were not under my direction,” Daniel admits, “they thought my closeness to you would interfere.”
+“No they were not under my direction,” Daniel admits, “they thought my closeness to you would interfere the investigation.”

 “Don’t worry about it.
-I will put him down and redeem your name,” Natasha tells her friend.
+I will put them all down and redeem your name,” Natasha tells her friend.
 She knew Daniel wasn’t this messy to leave areas unchecked.
 It appears her former employer never had her back.

 After hanging up with Daniel and getting more info in one night than the idiot men had gotten in two weeks Natasha decides she needs to eat.
-Back at her hotel she did just that along with a shower and a short nap.
+Back at her hotel she showers, eat then takes a short nap.

-On her way back to the stake out Daniel calls to give her the young ladies information.
+On her way back to her stake out house Daniel calls to give her the young ladies information.

 “I got what you needed from the plate but the badge is going to take a bit longer.”

-Natasha didn’t think she had that kind of time.
+Natasha didn’t think she had a little longer.

 “What’s the info,” she asks pulling over so she could write it down.

-“Her name is Sharon Jones she lives at….,” Daniel raddles off the address as well as her phone number, job, birthday but none of that really matters.
-She had already turned to start in a new direction.
+“Her name is Sharon Jones she lives at….,” Daniel raddles off the lady’s address as well as her phone number, job, birthday and some other things that really didn’t matter.

 “What are you going to do?”